-Today hundreds of thousands of people are undergoing weight loss surgery worldwide.
-In the United States and Canada, a growing trend of individuals seeking healthcare in Costa Rica is booming.
+Today hundreds of thousands of people are undergoing weight loss surgery worldwide to get rid of obesity.
+In the United States and Canada, a growing trend of individuals travels to Central America seeking healthcare in Costa Rica.

 Consumer Guide to Costa Rica Bariatric Surgery